 The original Zen CPUs were released in March 2017, Zen+ CPUs in April 2018, and Zen 2 CPUs in July 2019.
 The interval between these different generations’ releases means we’re looking at a potential release date between July and September 2020 for Zen 3 CPUs.
 But we’re hopeful for a Q3 2020 release date rather than Q4.

-This new process uses Extreme Ultraviolet (EUV) lithography, with TSMC being the first to make such technology commercially available.
+TSMC’s latest process, N7+, uses Extreme Ultraviolet (EUV) lithography, with TSMC being the first to make such technology commercially available.
 It uses a short 13.5nm wavelength in its production of semiconductors, which should allow for a potential 20% increase in transistor density and a decrease in power consumption by 10%.

 Based on the information gleaned from an AMD roadmap leaked a few months ago, it looks like Zen 3 chiplets will contain 32MB of unified L3 cache, as opposed to the current 16MB L3 given to each four-core complex.
 The L3 cache’s bandwidth is also rumoured to be increasing with Zen 3, meaning the faster retrieval of memory vital for the CPU to access.